JMarte03/JMarte03/README.md

 # 👋 Hi there!
 I'm Jesimiel Marte

 - 👩🏻‍💻  I am a full-stack software developer who enjoys creating functional and visually appealing websites.
+I primarily work with the MERN stack.

-- 🏫  I am a proud student from Las Américas Institute of Technology in the Dominican Republic.
+- 🏫  I am a proud graduate from Las Américas Institute of Technology in the Dominican Republic.

-- 🧠  Currently learning React, Node.js, Web Accessibility, SEO (Search Engine Optimization) and React Native.

 - 🎯  I'm looking forward to collaborating on open source and freelancing projects.